d-bl/MAE-gf/docs/counting-snow/index.md

 ![](compose.svg)

-There are many ways how the pairs can get reordered after making a snowflake, or in other words: how we can draw straight lines connecting each black line in a hexagon with a grey line within the same hexagon.
+There are many ways how the pairs can get reordered after making a snowflake, or in other words: how we can draw straight lines connecting each red mark (incoming pairs) in a hexagon with a blue mark (outgoing pair) within the same hexagon.
 The same reordering might be achieved in multiple ways of curved lines that form valid pair diagrams, we call these groups a family.